OWASP/Top10/2021/docs/A07_2021-Identification_and_Authentication_Failures.md

 -   Has missing or ineffective multi-factor authentication.

--   Exposes Session IDs in the URL (e.g., URL rewriting).
+-   Exposes session identifier in the URL.

--   Do not rotate Session IDs after successful login.
+-   Reuse session identifier after successful login.

 -   Does not correctly invalidate Session IDs.
 User sessions or authentication tokens (mainly single sign-on (SSO) tokens) aren't